Marston Vale line: Operation

 Passenger services are operated by London Northwestern Railway (LNR).
-An hourly service operates in each direction Monday–Saturday.
+An hourly service operates in each direction from Monday to Saturday.

 The line is part of the Network Rail Strategic Route 18, SRS 18.12 and is classified as a rural line.
-It is one of a number of British railway lines that is covered by a Community Rail Partnership, in this case known as the Marston Vale Community Rail Partnership.
-Like other Community Rail Partnerships around the country, the Partnership aims to increase use of the line by getting local people involved with their local line.
-They do this by various means, such as holding community events, running special train services, and publicising the line locally.
+It is one of a number of British railway lines that is covered by a Community Rail Partnership.
+Like others around the country, the partnership aims to increase use of the line by getting local people involved with their local line; this is achieved through holding community events, running special train services and publicising the line locally.

-From December 2018 LNR were to introduce Class 230 D-Trains, built by Vivarail, onto the route replacing the Sprinters, but the introduction was delayed until 23 April 2019.
+From December 2018, LNR were to introduce Class 230 D-Trains, built by Vivarail, onto the route replacing the Class 150 Sprinters, but the introduction was delayed until 23 April 2019.
 In November 2022, Vivarail, the manufacturers and maintainers of the Class 230, entered administration: consequently LNR introduced a rail replacement bus service from December 2022.

-In February 2023, Rail magazine reported that the operator planned to replace the Class 230 fleet with Class 150 DMUs.
+In February 2023, it was reported that the operator planned to replace the Class 230 fleet with Class 150 DMUs.
 LNR told BBC News that "due to the unreliable nature of the Class 230 fleet and the short platforms on the route, there are only a limited number of trains in the country suitable for use [...], which has hampered progress".
-In February 2023, LNR did not expect to receive the 150s until 2024, which is when they were due to be released by Northern Trains; but 2 of the 3 units cascaded from Northern entered service on 20 November 2023 for peak time services, with all day services operating from 19 February 2024.
+In February 2023, LNR did not expect to receive the Class 150s until 2024, which is when they were due to be released by Northern Trains; but two of the three units cascaded from Northern entered service on 20 November 2023 for peak time services, with all day services operating from 19 February 2024.